 - are currently enrolled in an enabling program.

 Curtin recognises that new students who are unfamiliar with the conventions of academic writing can sometimes unintentionally plagiarise or collude on assessments.
-This may happen when students inadequately acknowledge resources or collaborate with other students when an assessment should be done individually.
+This may happen if you inadequately acknowledge resources or collaborate with other students when an assessment should be done individually.

 What is academic misconduct?

-At Curtin academic misconduct refers to conduct by a student that is dishonest or unfair in connection with any academic work.
-Academic work comprises all assessment activities including examinations, tests, assignments, group work, projects, and presentations.
+Academic misconduct refers to conduct by a student that is dishonest or unfair in connection with any academic work.

 - Copying of sentences, paragraphs or creative products (in whole or in part) which are the work of other persons without due acknowledgment.
 Creative products include webpages, books, articles, theses, unpublished works, working papers, seminar and conference papers, internal reports, lecture notes or recordings, computer files, images or video